Beverly Gray: Beverly Gray, Sophomore

-Thanksgiving comes, and with it a football game between Yale and Jackson College.
+On Thanksgiving, Yale plays Jackson College.
 Beverly and Anne are at the Yale Bowl to witness Jim Stanton, a childhood friend who has a crush on Beverly, score a touchdown.
 Yale wins, and at that night's celebratory dance Jim suddenly kisses Beverly.
 The chapter concludes, and Jim is not mentioned again in Sophomore.
 The girls return to Vernon College to hear that an unidentified man was shot near the Horler Mansion while they were away.

-Before the mysteries surrounding Horler Mansion can be investigated any further, the six Alpha Delpha girls travel to Shirley's New York home for the Christmas holidays.
+Before the mysteries surrounding Horler Mansion can be investigated any further, the six Alpha Delpha girls travel to Shirley's residence in New York City for the Christmas holidays.
 Shirley's parents prove too distracted with their own lives to pay attention to their daughter and her friends.
 The girls pass the time by attending a number of upscale parties.
 At one of these events, Beverly is approached by Charlie Blaine, a reporter for the Herald Tribune.
-They find they have much in common (both being reporters), and the following afternoon, he takes the girls sightseeing around the best and worst parts of the city.
+They find they have much in common, including both being reporters.
+The following afternoon, he takes the girls sightseeing around the best and worst parts of the city.

 Two days after their tour of Manhattan, Charlie Blaine invites Beverly to help him cover a ball in honor of the "Duke of Abernethy."
 Beverly dances with the "Comte de Bourgeine," who seems particularly "fond of jewels."
 Soon after, one of the attendees reports her bracelet has been stolen.
 Beverly sees the count slip away, and overhears him on the telephone, declaring that "I've got it."
 While Charlie leaves to get the police, Beverly confronts the thief, scuffling with him long enough for two officers to arrive and arrest him.
 In the morning, the Herald Tribune prints the story of her efforts.
 With their holiday adventures at an end, the girls take the train back to Vernon.